Skip to main content

 1. Close Move Live

-2. Head to files>computer>media>models
+2. Head to files>computer>usr>local>moveai

-3. Open a the terminal window
+3. Open a terminal window in this location

 4. Enter sudo gedit settings_rt.ini